IMASNAKE/Project-1-PRWR623-Turning-In-Blackboard-Assignments/Documentation/troubleshooting.md

 - "How Do I know if my file is the correct type?"

+  To check for this open File explorer on your computer.
+Go to downloads.
+Right-click on your desired file.
+Click on the "Properties" button that will show up.
+It will then open a new small window with all of the file information and you will see "Type of File:" followed by the file type.
+Remember that most submissions will require .pdf or .docx files!

 - "What if I only need to submit a text response?"